 Choosing the RIGHT Admiral for your fleet can make or break it.
-If you try to run squadrons with Ackbar in a sufficient number, you're going to have a bad time.
+If you try to run squadrons with Ackbar in a significant number, you're not going to have a great time.
 Similarly, if you put Mon Mothma in with your Defiance list, you're not going to get the most benefit out of your list.
 I'm not saying you CAN'T win with your list (I've run Madine with an Assault MC80 and done OK with it!
 I've tried that Ackbar squadrons list!), but I'd rather save you some time in figuring out what works with your guy, what doesn't work with your guy, and how to fight the Commander when all of your friends start choosing him.
 I'll start this off with one of my favorite Rebel leaders.

 |So if I ram his ships, they take even MORE damage when they ram me back?|

 |If you're a Rebel commander, you gotta stare at a weird globe.
 It's the rules.|